 Five for No Snow, Five for Snow.

 Winter in Oregon’s high desert can look and be quite different from one year to the next.
-In winter 2017, copious snowfall covered much of the sagebrush sea with feet of fun for skiers and snowshoers.
-The 2018 winter season lent itself more to hiking than snow play.
-2019 brought a mixture of snow, rain and sunshine.
-We shall see what winter 2020 holds.
+A few years ago, copious snowfall covered much of the sagebrush sea with feet of fun for skiers and snowshoers.
+The following winter season lent itself more to hiking than snow play.

 Here are ten ideas for adventures across the high desert in the winter months — helpfully divided up between no to low snow and tons of snow.

 We hope this list gives you a great set of winter adventures to pursue.
 As always, check current conditions before you head out!

 And if you share any photos of your adventures on Instagram, we’d love to see them!
 Mention @theoregondesert in your caption and use the hashtag #OregonHighDesertWinter.

 1.)
 Oregon Badlands Wilderness

 Eager to spend some time outside during the mild winter months?
 The Oregon Badlands Wilderness offers miles of trail just east of Bend on the edge of the high desert.
 To hike the first nine miles of the Oregon Desert Trail, head to the Tumulus Trailhead.
 From Bend drive east on Highway 20 for 13 miles and take a left onto Dodds Road.
 Drive for six miles to an unmarked dirt road and turn right (directly after the mile 6 marker) and take a right at the only fork in the road until you reach a parking area at the irrigation canal.
 The Tumulus Trailhead is over the canal walkway.
 Find maps and detailed descriptions of this section of trail on the Oregon Desert Trail Resources page, and consider hiking with a friend and dropping a car at the Flat Iron Rock Trailhead for a one-way adventure.